ramonsaraiva/django-expiry/README.md

         'expiry.middleware.ExpirySessionMiddleware',
     )

-Or to middleware classes if your Django is >= 1.10
+or to middleware classes if your Django is >= 1.10

     MIDDLEWARE_CLASSES = (
         ...